UltraMessaging/um_python/README.md

 ## Callbacks

-UM uses a large number of application callbacks (54 as of UM version 6.11.1).
+UM uses a large number of application callbacks (54 as of UM version 6.11.1), although most real-world applications only use a few of them.
 The application passes a pointer to its function either as a parameter to a UM API function, or as a field in a UM data structure.

-To keep the UM wrapper as fast and efficient as possible, a single Python function is defined for each callback type (signature).
+To keep the UM Python wrapper as fast and efficient as possible, a single Python function is defined for each callback type (signature).
 The application must supply a function with that name and pass it to the UM API which sets the callback.